Irreversibility, QNEC, and defects: Introduction and summary

 Our main result is contained in the formula for the relative entropy on a sphere of radius $R$, \be R \, S_{\rm rel}''(R) - (d-3) S_{\rm rel}'(R) \ge 0\,. \ee This is independent of $D$, and will be shown to give rise to the defect irreversibility inequalities for $d=2, 3, 4$.
 For $D=d$, it reduces to the analog formula for QFTs without defects obtained in \cite{casini2017markov}.
 The picture that emerges is that of inequalities for the relative entropy of increasing order in derivatives, capable of reaching to the universal terms for higher dimension.
 For $d=1,2$ it is enough with positivity, and $d=3,4$ requires the QNEC, that gives the inequality (\ref{eq:supremo}) with second derivatives of the relative entropy with respect to the sphere radius.
 It is plausible that inequalities involving two more derivatives would give the cases $d=5,6$, etc. However, no inequality of this type is known at present.

-Establishing these results will require two technical developments that are also very interesting on their own sake.
-The first one involves the use of infinitesimal deformations of null boundaries on the light-cone, and their combination with restrictions from Lorentz invariance.
+Establishing these results will require a technical development that is also interesting on its own sake.
+This involves the use of infinitesimal deformations of null boundaries on the light-cone, and their combination with restrictions from Lorentz invariance.
 This is the subject of Sec. \ref{sec:irrev}, where we provide a simple derivation of (\ref{eq:supremo}) when there are no defects.
-The second development involves an analysis of the QNEC on the light-cone for a CFT (instead of on the null plane, as has been done in previous literature).
-This is presented in Sec. \ref{sec:qnec}.
+A second technical point involves an analysis of the QNEC on the light-cone for a CFT (instead of on the null plane for a QFT, as is usually done).
+This was studied in \cite{koeller2016holographic} and here we re-derive this result in Sec. \ref{sec:qnec}.
 As we discussed before, this will play a central role in obtaining the irreversibility theorems.

 The remaining sections \ref{sec:defects} -- \ref{sec:holography} are devoted to theories with defects.
 In Sec. \ref{sec:defects} we discuss the setup; we study the entanglement and relative entropy and the contribution of the modular Hamiltonian on the lightcone Cauchy surface.
 Sec. \ref{sec:defectirrev} contains our main result: the proof of (\ref{eq:supremo}) using infinitesimal deformations and the QNEC.
 Consequences of this formula for defect irreversibility are also studied.
-In Sec. \ref{sec:another} we present a different but equivalent proof, making use of finite deformations along the lines of Fig. \ref{fig:unamasa}.
+In Sec. \ref{sec:another} we discuss the proof making use of finite deformations, along the lines of Fig. \ref{fig:unamasa}.
 Finally, in Sec. \ref{sec:holography} we make some comments on the relation between our results and holographic RG flows where quantum effects give the leading contribution.
+This understanding reveals that our proof also holds for a generalization of defect irreversibility where a defect is placed in the AdS boundary and where the bulk corresponds to any QFT in AdS, rather than a CFT in Minkowski space.